The Conservative Party of New York State

 LAW ENFORCEMENT

-• Repeal the expanded Red Flag Law.
+• Repeal the expanded Red Flag law which results in government overreach.

 • Repeal legislation that allows convicted felons to serve on jury duty.

-• Restoration of the Death Penalty.
+• Restoration of the Death Penalty as an option for 1st Degree murder.

 FAMILY RIGHTS

 Legislation must be adopted to protect religious institutions from being required to recognize/perform marriages that are not within their traditional definition of marriage.
 We do not support legislation that seeks to expand the Human Rights Law to include “transgender” as a protected class.
 We oppose the medical field, schools and/or other government-funded entities from enforcing gender identity in opposition to parent’s wishes.
-We reject any effort to detain infected individuals and their contacts in a government and/or private facility.
-We oppose mandated vaccines for Covid and believe any vaccination for communicable diseases should only be done with parental consent.
-Forensic child custody evaluators should not appear as an “expert witness’ in family court.

 PRESERVATION OF LIFE